avenues-hangprinter-team/Avenues-Hangprinter-V3-Documentation/INSTRUCTIONS/README.md

 <a name="Octopi"></a>
 ## Octopi

 To send and receive commands from the printer, we are using a Raspberry Pi 3 B+ connected to the Arduino, and a wireless platform called Octopi.
-To login, access [octopi-2.local](http://octopi-2.local) and use the following keys:
+To login, access [octopi-2.local](http://octopi-2.local) and use the following logins:

 Username: `user`
 Password: `Avenues1`